SaiReddyA-1/Authentication-Functionality/README.md

 <summary>Implementation Files</summary>
 <br/>

-Use these files to complete the implementation:
+Used these files to complete the implementation:

 - `src/App.js`
 - `src/components/Login/index.js`